-Do not take naratriptan within 24 hours before or after using another migraine headache medicine, including:
+Do not take Amerge within 24 hours before or after using another migraine headache medicine, including:

-medicines like naratriptan--eletriptan, rizatriptan, sumatriptan, zolmitriptan (Zomig), and others; or
+medicines like Amerge--almotriptan, eletriptan, frovatriptan, rizatriptan, sumatriptan, zolmitriptan, and others; or

 ergot medicine--dihydroergotamine, ergotamine, ergonovine, methylergonovine.

-Stop using naratriptan and call your doctor at once if you have:
+Amerge may cause serious side effects.
+Stop using Amerge and call your doctor at once if you have:

 fast or pounding heartbeats;